openforcefield/openff-evaluator/docs/thermomldatasets.rst

 Properties to be extracted from ThermoML archives must have a corresponding class representation to be loading into.
 This class representation must both:

-* inherit from the frameworks |property| class and
+* inherit from the frameworks |physical_property| class and
-* be registered with the frameworks plug-in system using either the |thermoml_decorator| decorator or the
+* be registered with the frameworks plug-in system using either the |thermoml_property| decorator or the
-  |register_thermoml| method.
+  |register_thermoml_property| method.

 As an example, a class representation of the ThermoML *'Mass density, kg/m3'* property could be defined and registered with the plug-in system using::